opedroporto/finalproject/README.md

 • Clone the repository: git clone https://github.com/opedroporto/finalproject.
 • Once you are in its directory, edit the app.py and you should need to make some changes in the following lines:
 • 16, 17, 54.
-• Edit these lines in order for them to fit your directories paths.
+• Edit these lines for them to fit your directories paths.
 • You should also define values to variables set in .env file.
 • Install the requirements: pip install -r requirements.txt
 • Execute: flask run